GitHub-TC/EmpyrionFactoryDealer/README.md

 * LogLevel: control the logging
 * ChatCommandPrefix: string the chat commands must start with
 * NameIdMappingFile: For a name resolution of the resources the path to the NameIdMapping.json e.g. from EmpyrionScripting.
-* CostsPerRemainingTime: Credits per time unit
+* CostsPerRemainingMinute: Credits per minute
 * RebuyCostPerUnit: General specification of the credits per resource unit
 * ExtractionPercentLost: General loss rate per resource unit
 * Resources: List with special values per resource